onthebusiness/harelang.org/content/tutorials/introduction.md

       	let c: [_]int = [7, 3, 3, 1];
       	let d: []int = [1, 3, 3, 7];

+      	// You can create large arrays with auto-fill, which assigns the last
+      	// value to every subsequent index.
+      	let e: [4096]int = [1, 2, 3, 4...];

       	// Both arrays and slices are zero-indexed fmt::println("a[0]: {}, d[0]: {}", a[0], d[0]);